Understanding Long Service Awards and Their Tax Benefits in the UK

 Long service awards are typically given by employers to employees who have reached a significant milestone in their tenure with the company.
 These awards can come in various forms, such as:

-The purpose of these awards is to celebrate loyalty and long-term commitment, fostering a positive work environment and encouraging employee retention.
+The purpose of these awards is to celebrate loyalty and long-term commitment, foster a positive work environment and encourage employee retention.

 1) Qualifying Criteria: